-Personal Abilities/Aptitudes/Skills
+Personal Abilities/Aptitudes/Skills:

-- > Effective leadership skills including highly developed skills in communication, problem solving, conflict resolution and negotiation. - > Proven ability to perform effectively under pressure and prioritise workloads. - > Demonstrated ability to lead processes to improve safety and quality improvement for consumers and to evaluate outcomes. - > Demonstrated flexibility, innovation and creativity which can be applied to the hospital setting, particularly in regard to the provision of nursing/midwifery services. - > Demonstrated commitment to closing the gap and improving health outcomes for Aboriginal mothers, babies, children, families and communities through inclusive and culturally informed policy and system culture.
+- An ability to manage to the spirit and principles of the premier's safety Commitment and the legislative requirements of the Work Health and Safety Act 2012 (SA), utilising AS/NZS ISO 31000:2009 Risk Management- Principles and Guidelines, or to an equivalent set of standards. - > Effective leadership skills including highly developed skills in communication, problem solving, conflict resolution and negotiation. - > Proven ability to perform effectively under pressure and prioritise workloads. - > Demonstrated ability to lead processes to improve safety and quality improvement for consumers and to evaluate outcomes. - > Demonstrated flexibility, innovation and creativity which can be applied to the service setting, particularly in regard to the provision of Child and Family Health. - > Demonstrated commitment to closing the gap and improving health outcomes for Aboriginal mothers, babies, children, families and communities through inclusive and culturally informed policy and system culture.